lizkaufman/dram-it/README.md

 Hosted here: https://dram-it.netlify.app/

-*Current hosted version has fetch bug; refactor currently in progress to restructure and hopefully sort this out.*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## My main initial goals with the MVP version in regular React: